metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ### Quick and simple

-1) Download [this](https://s3.amazonaws.com/downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip) file which has the configuration of Metabase Elastic Beanstalk deployment
+1) Download [this Elastic Beanstalk deployment](https://s3.amazonaws.com/downloads.metabase.com/{{ site.latest_version }}/metabase-aws-eb.zip) file which has the zipped configuration to run Metabase in Elastic Beanstalk.
-2) Click on this [pre-set link](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/newApplication?applicationName=Metabase&platform=Docker%20running%20on%2064bit%20Amazon%20Linux%202&environmentType=SingleInstance&tierName=WebServer&instanceType=t3a.small&withVpc=true&withRds=false) that will provide you with a few configurations already set and will launch in the US East region. on the bottom of the page, click on "Upload your code" and click on the "Choose file" button to upload the file that you downloaded in the previous step.
+2) Click on this [pre-set link](https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/newApplication?applicationName=Metabase&platform=Docker%20running%20on%2064bit%20Amazon%20Linux%202&environmentType=SingleInstance&tierName=WebServer&instanceType=t3a.small&withVpc=true&withRds=false) that will provide you with a few configurations already set and will launch Metabase in the US East region.
+On the bottom of the page, click on "Upload your code" and click on the "Choose file" button to upload the file that you downloaded in the previous step.
 Then click on "Review and Launch"
-3) Go to the Network section, click "Edit", select the default VPC (if you haven't created any VPC in AWS, then it's the only one that should be available in the combobox), enable "Public IP Address", select one "Availability zone" in Instance Subnet and click "Save"
+3) Go to the Network section, click "Edit", select the default VPC (if you haven't created any VPC in AWS, then it's the only one that should be available in the combobox), enable "Public IP Address", select one "Availability zone" in Instance Subnet and click "Save".
-5) Click on "Create App" and wait a few minutes till Metabase launches, you will be able to access your test Metabase instance in the link that appears in the top of the page under the name of the environment.
+4) Click on "Create App" and wait a few minutes till Metabase launches, you will be able to access your test Metabase instance in the link that appears in the top of the page under the name of the environment.

 **Note**: this environment is for testing purposes only and it will lose all data once it reboots as it does not have an application database connected where Metabase can persist its data.
-If you want to connect an application database to this simple deployment, check out [how to create an RDS database](creating-RDS-database-on-AWS.html) and connect it later to this environment via [environment variables](environment-variables.html)
+If you want to connect an application database to this simple deployment, check out [how to create an RDS database](creating-RDS-database-on-AWS.html) and connect it later to this environment via [environment variables](environment-variables.html).

 ### Comprehensive guide

 This guide tends to be for advanced users, **so proceed with caution** and only if you know what you are doing.

 In the following guide we will build a highly-available and production ready Metabase deployment, which will include:
-a) Public (internet facing) and Private subnets, with route tables
+a) Public (internet facing) and Private subnets, with route tables to isolate the traffic.
-b) Internet Gateway
+b) Internet Gateway.
-c) Security groups
+c) Security groups (firewall rules).
-d) NAT Gateways (so instances in Private subnets can fetch updates without being exposed)
+d) NAT Gateways (so instances in Private subnets can fetch updates without being exposed).
-e) Application Load balancer (so you can deploy SSL/TLS with custom certificates and even Web Application Firewall rules)
+e) Application Load balancer (so you can deploy SSL/TLS with custom certificates and even Web Application Firewall rules).
-f) A Production-grade RDS database
+f) A production-grade relational database so Metabase can persist all settings, questions, dashboards, etc.

-If you would like a reliable, scalable and fully managed Metabase, please consider [Metabase Cloud](https://www.metabase.com/start/).
+If you would like a reliable, scalable and fully managed Metabase, please consider [Metabase Cloud](https://www.metabase.com/start/hosted/) as all these steps are already taken care for you.

 ## Step 1 - Create the network

-### 2.1 Creating a VPC
+### 1.1 Creating a VPC

 A Virtual Private Cloud (VPC) is a virtual network you can use to isolate resources.
 Inside these VPC's, you can create subnets, firewall rules, route tables and many more.
 It's one of the foundational features of AWS, and you can learn more about it [here](https://aws.amazon.com/vpc/faqs/).